ch4zm/interesting-blaseball-games/Readme.md

 You can also use both a config file and command line flags; the command line flags will take precedence over config file options if a parameter is specified by both.

+## Output Format

+This command line utility enables output in two formats: tables formatted for the command line, or html (to stdout or to a file).

+By default the tool will print tables formatted for the command line.
+However, if the `--html` flag is added, the tool will dump out the tables in HTML format using the pandas DataFrame function `to_html()` under the hood.
+If the `--output` flag specifies a filename, the HTML for all the tables is in that file.

 ## Configuration Examples